run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/perform-installation.md

 ## Create directories to installation

-!!!
-Abstract "ATTENTION"
+!!! warning "ATTENTION"

-    Don't forget to change the owner of directory /opt/citsmart
+    Don't forget to change the owner of directory /opt/citsmart .

 1. Create the directories below to be configured in the 3 (three) steps of web installation.